 Heat the 12-inch skillet over medium heat with a few Tablespoons of butter and a medium onion sliced.
 Start sautéing the onion until about halfway cooked.
 Then nestle the backstrap (likely needing to be cut in half) into the onions.
 Don’t touch them for 2-3 minutes.
 We’re looking for a nice sear here.
 It may smoke and that’s totally fine.
 Flip and repeat.
 Once flipped, cover the top of the backstrap with some of the onion slices.
 Place the entire skillet into a 375F oven for just 5 minutes.

 Remove the skillet and cover with foil for just 3 minutes.
 Remove from the skillet to stop any cooking and allow to rest about another 5 minutes so juices can redistribute.
 Slice into about 1/2 inch medallions and serve.
+If you’re new to venison and a bit nervous of how rare it’s cooked, use a good meat thermometer to give you an instant read.
+This is a great one you can purchase on Amazon for those who do more smoking or grilling.
+It’s bluetooth enabled so you can monitor without removing your meat from the grill or oven.

 - Stovetop only